neuropark/bengali-dataset/how_to_contribute.md

 ## Adding an Entry

 ### For Windows
-1. Open the command prompt
+1.Open the command prompt
-2. Clone the repo by this command
+2.Clone the repo by this command
 ```
 git clone https://github.com/neuropark/bengali-dataset.git
 ```
-3. Go inside the directory by this command
+3.Go inside the directory by this command
 ```
 cd bengali-dataset
 ```